 There is no better source for good parenting and child training than the bible.
 There just isn’t.
 Answer this question: What does the bible say about raising a child? and you don’t have to wonder if you’re doing it right, because God’s word is true.
-But how the heck are you suppose to find that answer buried in a bunch of thees and thous?
-Well, I’m going to help you, because the fact that you are so committed to raising godly kids, and biblical/Christian parenting, makes me do a happy dance!
-No… really, I get all geeked up inside just thinking about helping super-committed moms!
+But how are you supposed to find that answer buried in a bunch of thees and thous?
+Well, I’m going to help you, because the fact that you are so committed to raising godly kids, and biblical parenting, makes me do a happy dance!

 this post contains affiliate links and I will be compensated if you purchase after clicking on my links at no extra cost to you. find out more here

 What Does The Bible Say About Raising A Child?

 Well.. a lot.
 The trouble is, with so many parables, stories, thees, and thous… knowing how in the world to understand, let alone apply what you’re reading in scripture to your daily parenting, is mystifying.

 But here’s the truth.
 You gotta figure it out.
 You have to take on the challenge of figuring out great Christian parenting because the risks of leaving your child’s future up to chance are just too scary to consider.

 As a new mom 12 years ago, I was obsessed with studying the Bible as it related to biblical parenting, and reading Christian parenting books like the ones in my post, 5 Best Practical Parenting Books.
 I loved to read those books and consumed them one after another.
 They weren’t particularly fun, or captivating, or filled with nail-biting cliffhangers.
 But… they were empowering!

 And as I read them, I became more and more empowered to train up my children in a way that I knew would produce great results.
 How did I know?
 Because God said so!
 And remember, His word is always true and never returns void.